 Primrose Hill

-“I made my way to Primrose Hill and saw a row of Georgian houses that looked familiar.
-I knocked on his door, and his housekeeper answered.
-I explained who I was and that I had come from Leeds.
-Alan came down the stairs, and I told him that I am a photographer and wanted to give a copy of my book to people who have inspired me during my lifetime without knowing it.
-Alan was intrigued by this concept and sat down for a chat and a cup of tea with me.
-A couple of days later, I received a postcard saying, ‘Dear Peter, I apologise for not recognising you.
+“I made my way to Primrose Hill and recognised a row of familiar Georgian houses,” Peter said.
+“I knocked on his door, and his housekeeper answered.
+I explained who I was — that I’d come from Leeds — and Alan came down the stairs.
+I told him I was a photographer and that I wanted to give a copy of my book to people who had inspired me over the years, even if they didn’t know it.
+He was intrigued by the idea and invited me in for a chat and a cup of tea.
+A few days later, I got a postcard from him: ‘Dear Peter, I apologise for not recognising you.
 I feel bad about it.
 It’s such a lovely book.
 Hope to see you again.’
 It was a special moment.”

-Photo © Peter Mitchell.
+Photo © Peter Mitchell, all rights reserved.

 Saint Etienne

-“I tagged along with Peter, who was invited to talk about the photograph which put the church in the limelight.
-I noticed a copy of the brilliant compilation album ‘English Weather’ by Saint Etienne’s Bob Stanley and Peter Wiggs, hanging proudly in the arts cafe.
-Peter’s image was used for the album cover.
+I tagged along with Peter, who had been invited to talk about the photograph that first put the church in the spotlight.
+In the arts café, I spotted a copy of the brilliant compilation album English Weather, curated by Saint Etienne’s Bob Stanley and Pete Wiggs, hanging proudly on the wall — Peter’s image had been used for the cover.
 It was another proud moment for him.

-Photo © Peter Mitchell.
+Photo © Peter Mitchell, all rights reserved.

-Photo © Peter Mitchell.
+Photo © Peter Mitchell, all rights reserved.

-Photo © Peter Mitchell.
+Photo © Peter Mitchell, all rights reserved.

-Photo © Peter Mitchell.
+Photo © Peter Mitchell, all rights reserved.

-Photo © Peter Mitchell.
+Photo © Peter Mitchell, all rights reserved.

-Photo © Peter Mitchell.
+Photo © Peter Mitchell, all rights reserved.

-Photo © Peter Mitchell.
+Photo © Peter Mitchell, all rights reserved.

 Photo © Paul Wright / British Culture Archive.

-A BCA Feature by Paul Wright
+Feature by Paul Wright